-What is it about spring that inspires a road trip?
+Updated 05.09.2020: What is it about the boomer years that inspire a road trip?
 Every time I turn around, Alan’s at the kitchen table with a Benchmark Atlas spread out before him.
-Maybe it’s the improving weather now that winter’s loosened her icy grip.
-Or perhaps it’s the feeling of possibilities that come with the earth’s rebirth.
-Whatever the motivation, all I know is that we’re ready to hit the road.
-Are you?

 Need some road trip inspiration and maybe some new gear for the adventure?
-Check out our Road Trip Travel Planning Guide.
+Check out our Road Trip Planner.

 How well do you know the route?

-Road trip apps are convenient route planning tools, as well.
+Road trip apps are convenient route planning tools, in addition to maps or GPS.
 And since they can be downloaded to a smart phone, the advice travels with you.
 We’ve reviewed many road trip apps at My Itchy Travel Feet.
 Roadtrippers, Along the Way, and Waze are some of our favorites.

 Planning a long one?
-Check out some of Donna’s advice on how to Survive a Long Road Trip.
+Check out some of my advice on how to Survive a Long Road Trip.